6th July 2021 Handheld Biographies 3

 As well as writing the biography, LeFanu was keeping a detailed journal of her research trips and her processes as a biographer, arguing with herself over what to include, what to pursue, and what to leave behind.
 In 2013 she self-published Dreaming of Rose, her memoir of juggling the demands of teaching and broadcasting while researching and writing Rose’s biography.
 It’s a feminist story, and a triumphant validation of the rewards of research.

-We will be publishing Sarah’s revised edition of Dreaming of Rose in 2021, with new insights added to the original self-published edition of 2013.
+This revised Handheld edition of Dreaming of Rose is an updated and revised edition of the original self-published edition of 2013.

 You can also pay in euros and US dollars.
 Please email us at firstname.lastname@example.org to be sent the details for our euro and dollar TransferWise accounts, and we will organise your order that way.

 UK: £13.99 (free p&p)